 Now it's time to see how it all works.
 Create a new ticket in the GitHub issue tracker, and post something like this into it (read more about Rultor commands):

 You will get a response in a few seconds.
 The rest will be done by Rultor.

 BTW, if something doesn't work as I've explained, don't hesitate to submit a ticket to the Rultor issue tracker.
 I will try to help you.

 PS.
-I would also recommend to versionalize artifacts
+I would also recommend to versionalize artifacts through

-to read them later.
+MANIFEST.MF and use jcabi-manifests to read them later.